How to Install Vagrant on Ubuntu 18.04

 The first step is to create a directory which will be the project root directory and hold the Vagrantfile file.
 Vagrantfile is a Ruby file that describes how to configure and provision the virtual machine.

 Create the project directory and switch to it with:

-The next step is to initialize a new Vagrantfile using the
+Next, initialize a new Vagrantfile using the

 Boxes are the package format for the Vagrant environments and are provider-specific.
 You can find a list of publicly available Vagrant Boxes on the Vagrant box catalog page.

-In this example we will use the
+In this example, we will use the

 centos/7 box.
 Run the following command to initialize a new Vagrantfile: